Gonzalo Papa

-Gonzalo Sebastián Papa Palleiro (born 8 May 1989), commonly known as Gonzalo Papa, is a Uruguayan professional footballer who plays as a defensive midfielder for Peruvian club Ayacucho FC.
+Gonzalo Sebastián Papa Palleiro (born 8 May 1989), commonly known as Gonzalo Papa, is a Uruguayan professional footballer who plays as a defensive midfielder for Primera Nacional club Güemes.

 Club career

 Papa started his career playing with Centro Atlético Fénix in 2009.
 He made his debut on 22 August 2009 against River Plate.

 International career

 Under-22

 In 2011, he was named to participate in the Uruguay national football team under-22 squad for the 2011 Pan American Games.